mohamedboutrif/coffee-shop-sales-dashboard/README.md

-# coffee-shop-sales-dashboard
-Interactive Excel dashboard analyzing coffee shop sales trends, customer behavior, and product performance using PivotTables and Pivot Charts.
+# Coffee Shop Sales Dashboard | Excel, PivotTables & Interactive Analytics
+## Project Objective
+Analyze coffee shop sales data using Excel by preparing and cleaning the dataset, exploring trends with PivotTables, and building an interactive dashboard to uncover insights on revenue, transactions, product performance, and store locations.